 The market risk inherent in our financial instruments and in our financial position represents the potential loss arising from adverse changes in interest rates.
-As of December 31, 2023, we had cash, cash equivalents and marketable securities of \$109.5 million and at December 31, 2022 we had cash, cash equivalents and marketable securities of \$156.3 million.
+As of December 31, 2024, we had cash and cash equivalents of \$74.9 million and at December 31, 2023 we had cash, cash equivalents and marketable securities of \$109.5 million.
 We generally hold our cash in interest-bearing money market accounts or short-term investments that meet our policy for cash equivalents.
 Our primary exposure to market risk is interest rate sensitivity, which is affected by changes in the general level of U.S. interest rates.
 Due to the short-term maturities of our cash equivalents and the low risk profile of our investments, an immediate 100 basis point change in interest rates would not have a material effect on the fair market value of our cash equivalents.
-The interest rate on all of our notes payable are fixed.
+The Company's Loan and Security Agreement is affected by variations in the U.S. prime rate of interest.
+As of December 31, 2024, we had \$35.0 million outstanding under the agreement.
+A 2% change in the prime rate would result in additional annual interest of approximately \$0.4 million based on the outstanding balance at December 31, 2024.
 We do not currently engage in hedging transactions to manage our exposure to interest rate risk.